-- \Box A Level Latin
+- A Level Latin or Classics

-- \Box A degree in Classics
+- A degree in Classics

-- \Box Any degree related to science
+- Any degree related to science

-- \Box A degree in languages
+• A degree in languages

 Languages are useful in a huge range of careers.
 Specific language careers include translating, interpreting, teaching languages and working in Linguistics.
-However, languages are sought-after in many other careers such as law, finance, tourism and sales.
+Languages are sought-after in many other careers such as law, finance, tourism and sales.
 According to recruitment agency Reed, employees who use languages in their work earn on average 8% more.